The Global Solutions to Cartan's Realization Problem

 \subsection{Complete solutions and complete $G$-Realizations}

-Now that we have established that local solutions to Cartan's realization problem always exist, we would like to understand more global solutions.
-First we make sense of what we mean by a \emph{complete solution}.
+We have established that local solutions to Cartan's realization problem always exist.
+We would like now to understand the existence of global solutions.
+In this paragraph we will make sense of the notion of \emph{complete solution}.

 Let $A \to X$ be a $G$-structure algebroid with connection.
 Recall that the classifying map of a $G$-realization $(P, (\theta, \omega), h)$ of $A$ is a submersion $h:P\to U$ where $U$ is an open subset of a leaf $L$ of $A$ (see Lemma \ref{lem:classifying:map}).

-We will say that $(P, (\theta, \omega), h)$ is a \textbf{full $G$-realization} if the classifying map is a surjective submersion onto the leaf $h: P \to L$.
+\begin{definition} A $G$-realization $(P,(\theta, \omega),h)$ of a $G$-structure algebroid with connection $A\to X$ is called a \textbf{full $G$-realization} if the classifying map is a surjective submersion onto a leaf $h: P \to L$. \end{definition}